EricCrosson/camelot/src/README.md

 --------------------

 [Install docker].
-Executing the following code from in this directory will pull down the build environment, mount your current working directory, and build the cmake project
+Executing the following code from in this directory will pull down the build environment and build the cmake project

     docker run -tv $(pwd):/data hamroctopus/spin